William Rappard: Internationalism

 Rappard was an internationalist, believing that international cooperation could overcome inter-state disputes, and that "native peoples" could be governed in their own interest and not in the interest of colonial powers.
 Rappard was not an anti-imperialist.
 He did not think that the territories in the League's mandates system were ready for self-government, alluding to "backward" people.
-During his time as Director of the Mandates Secyion of the League Secretariat, Rappard frequently clashed with General Secretary Eric Drummond.
+During his time as Director of the Mandates Section of the League Secretariat, Rappard frequently clashed with General Secretary Eric Drummond.
 According to historian Susan Pedersen, "Rappard managed to imbue the Mandates Section and the Mandates Commission with a measure of his own independence and idealism."

 Rappard was a member of various Swiss diplomatic missions including service with the Swiss delegation to the peace conference in France that ended the First World War.
 He made a strong impression on President Woodrow Wilson and was highly influential in persuading him to choose Geneva as headquarters of the League of Nations beginning in 1920.
 The headquarters of the World Trade Organization in Geneva, Switzerland (Centre William Rappard, built to house the International Labour Organization) and the Chemin William Rappard in Bellevue, Switzerland, have been named after him.

 Co-founder of and director of the Graduate Institute of International Studies, Geneva in 1927 with Paul Mantoux, the economic historian.
 Rappard, himself delivered the opening address on April 1, 1947 to the Mount Pelerin conference.
 Present were some of the world's greatest economic thinkers.
 He made no apology for promoting the ideas of Von Mises, and the Austrian school, which held as its cardinal principle a return to laissez-faire unhampered free trade.
 The old ideas of dogmatism and intolerance must be abandoned, so that markets can be open and free, he opined, able to function normally.
 There was a cluster of exiles from Fascism and Nazism who congregated on the free city of Geneva.
 Rappard brought visiting scholars, and classical liberals seeking intellectual freedom.
 To F.A.
 Hayek and others in Helvetic economic colony the issue seemed clearly a straight fight between the forces of totalitarianism and those of freedom and social liberalism.
 Around Europe the march of state interventionism presented a problem for the administration of limited government.
 The intellectual Mont Pelerin Society, criticised by Von Mises, which must be based, he said on the principles of free entreprise; but instead governments used Police power to solve problems such as unemployment, and the absence of social insurance.
 Thanks to the generosity of the Rockefeller Foundation the Graduate Institute managed to survive the harsh economic climate of the 1930s.